Jopapy19/Googletrans/index.md

 - Installing: googletrans==3.1.0a0

 - Create new environment for package management:
-    With Conda:
+    -- With Conda:
 	         create -n env_name python==YOUR_PYTHON_VERVION
 	         conda activate env_name

-	virtual environment: Only for windows
+	-- Virtual environment: Only for windows
 	         py -m venv env
 			.\env\Scripts\activate